openjdk/guide/README.md

 This project maintains the [OpenJDK Developers' Guide](https://openjdk.java.net/guide/).
-The goal of this guide is to answer questions that the developers of the JDK might have around development process, tooling, standards, et.c.
-The formal rules and processes are described in other documents, like [JEP 1](https://openjdk.java.net/jeps/1) for the JDK Enhancement-Proposal & Roadmap Process, or [JEP 3](https://openjdk.java.net/jeps/3) for the JDK Release Process.
+The goal of this guide is to answer questions that the developers of the JDK might have around development process, tooling, standards, etc. The formal rules and processes are described in other documents, like [JEP 1](https://openjdk.java.net/jeps/1) for the JDK Enhancement-Proposal & Roadmap Process, or [JEP 3](https://openjdk.java.net/jeps/3) for the JDK Release Process.
 This guide is meant to be a complement with tutorials and examples for how to follow these rules and how to work together with the rest of the OpenJDK community.

-There are many common use cases that isn't detailed in the formal process.
+There are many common use cases that aren't detailed in the formal process.
 This guide contains the defacto standard for how to work in such cases.

 ## Audience